-About the author
+About the authors

-James Tyrrell is a threat modelling analyst at Copper Horse.
+James Tyrrell is a Threat Modelling Analyst at Copper Horse.